netgen/local-development-setup/rabbitmq/README.md

 Test that the server works by opening web management UI at http://localhost:15672.
 Login into the UI with user `guest` and password `guest`.

-IF you need to configure it for the project, API will be available at `http://localhost:5672` with the same credentials as mentioned above.
+If you need to configure it for the project, API will be available at `http://localhost:5672` with the same credentials as mentioned above.